Department of Physics and Astronomy, Stony Brook University

 Lissajous Figures

-Now for one last feature of the oscilloscope (which we won't be using again in this class, but is still pretty neat): press in the X-Y button.
+Now for one last feature of the oscilloscope (which we won't be using again in this class, but is still pretty neat): use Horizontal menu (Sector 9) to set the Time Base to X-Y.

 This plots the two voltages against each other (time is no longer an axis) - the dot now has its (x,y) position determined by the (CH1,CH2) voltages.